KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">you could add below case as well :-)<br>if($process=Get-Process notepad -ErrorAction ignore){$process}else{$false}</p>&mdash; Prasoon Karunan V (@prasoonkarunan) <a href="https://twitter.com/prasoonkarunan/status/1160752165842853888?ref_src=twsrc%5Etfw">August 12, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Normally when you assign a value to a variable, the value is not passed onto the pipeline or console.
-When do a variable assignment in a sub expression, it does get passed on to the pipleine.
+When you do a variable assignment in a sub expression, it does get passed on to the pipeline.

 ``` posh
     PS> $first = 1